pink-baja-fairy-duster-flower-3

 If you’ve got a Baja Fairy duster in your yard, you might notice it looks pretty rough after a cold winter.
 Freezing temps can mess up its leaves and flowers.
 Don’t worry, though; you just need to grab some shears and give it a light trim in early spring.
 This helps the plant let go of any dead bits and get ready to grow new leaves and bright blooms.
 If you keep up with this quick trim each spring, your shrub bounces back fast and looks great by summer.
 Give it some water, watch it pop out new green growth, and you’ll see those red flowers again before you know it.

 The Baja Fairy Duster is not toxic to cats and dogs.
-However, it is always best check if they have eaten any plant.
+However, it is always best to check if they have eaten any plant.
 They may experience gastrointestinal upset.

 Baja fairy duster plant